rebaz36/Password-Manager/README.md

 ### Password Manager App

-This is a Password Manager application built with ❤️ by Rebaz
+This is a Password Manager application built with ❤️ by Rebaz and Ahmed